kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 ## Plan for promoting CronJob to GA

-Dual controller (old and new coexist).
-Feature flag for new controller. alpha (disabled), beta(enabled, can be disabled), ga(enabled)
-API will track the controller since GAing the API implies GAing scalable implementation

-We will promote to  GA and create `batch/v1/CronJob` in the [batch/v1 API](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/api/batch/v1/types.go).
+To promote to GA we would create `batch/v1/CronJob` in the [batch/v1 API](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/api/batch/v1/types.go).
 The older versions of CronJob API (batch/v1beta1, batch/v2alpha1) will be deprecated following the [deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)

+We shall have dual implementation of controller (old and new) co-exist.
+Through a feature flag the new controller implementation is controlled.
+- alpha (disabled, can be enabled)
+- beta(enabled, can be disabled)
+- ga(enabled, cannot be disabled)

+API will track the controller since GAing the API implies GAing the scalable implementation of the API.

 ## Tests